vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | `include:_spf.app1.com`               | Uses multiple addresses and is capable of sending through a subdomain for both the P1 sender and P2 sender, with a new SPF `TXT` record configured for `app1.yourdomain.com`.|
 | `include:_spf.app2.com`               | Uses multiple addresses, but since the email provider supports setting the P1 sender to a subdomain, a new SPF `TXT` record is created for `app2.yourdomain.com`, but emails can still be sent using the primary domain `yourdomain.com` as the P2 sender.|
 | `mx`                                  | Duplicate mechanisms, can be removed.
 When using Microsoft 365, the `MX` endpoint IP is already listed in `include:spf.protection.outlook.com`.|

+> **NOTE**: If you encounter an unfamiliar email provider, it may be due to incomplete historical documentation of authorized email providers within your organization.
+In such cases, monitor your SPF record using DMARC monitoring for 1 to 3 months, and only allow email providers that you can confidently verify as legitimate.
+For more details, see my clarification on DMARC monitoring in [this blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#clarification-on-dmarc-monitoring).

 If you look at the example above, we have ***2 DNS lookups*** left after cutting the current SPF record for the primary domain:
 | Look up                               | Count        |